Rape of the Sabine women

 Two Roman Republican denarii, minted by Lucius Titurius Sabinus in 89 BC.
 The Sabine king Titus Tatius is portrayed on both obverses.
 The reverses depict the abduction of the Sabine women by Roman soldiers (left) and the punishment of Tarpeia by the Sabines (right).

-The rape of the Sabine women (Sabinae raptae, /la-x-classic/; lit. 'the kidnapped Sabine women'), also known as the abduction of the Sabine women or the kidnapping of the Sabine women, was an incident in the legendary history of Rome in which the men of Rome committed bride kidnappings or mass abduction for the purpose of marriage, of women from other cities in the region.
+The kidnapping of the Sabine women (Sabinae raptae, /la-x-classic/); traditionally known as the Rape of the Sabine women and also known as the abduction of the Sabine women, was an incident in the early history of Rome in which the men of Rome committed bride kidnappings or mass abduction for the purpose of marriage, of women from other cities in the region.
 It has been a frequent subject of painters and sculptors, particularly since the Renaissance.

-The word "rape" (cognate with rapto in Portuguese, rapto in Spanish, ratto, in Italian, meaning "bride kidnap") is the conventional translation of the Latin word raptio used in the ancient accounts of the incident.
-The Latin word means "taking", "abduction" or "kidnapping", but when used with women as its object, sexual assault is usually implied.